 for rougher roads, least amount of grip

-We chose Freerides because there are no additional variables, with no differences besides the durometer
+We chose Freerides because there are no additional variables, with no differences besides the durometer.

-Pivot cups usually hang around the 90a-93a, with the softer durometers for absorption and lean, harder for more accurate, precise turns.
-Changing the pivot cup really effects the rate of turn, seeing as it alters how squishy or firm the trucks' pivot point is.
+Pivot cups usually hang around the 90a-93a range, with the softer durometers for absorption and lean, harder for more accurate, precise turns.
+Changing the pivot cup in your trucks really effects the rate of turn, seeing as it alters how squishy or firm the hangers' pivot point is.
 Softer pivot cups (85a-90a depending on the riders weight) will offer more cushion, giving you more lean than actual turn, along with taking away potential shock from rougher roads.
 In turn, this will offer more stability and less immediate, wobbly feels.
 Firmer pivot cups (92a-100a depending on the riders weight) will give you a more solid wall of urethane, making turns more exact due to the pivot not digging into the pivot cup.
 If you're looking for direct response, get a harder pivot cup.
 If you want some more cushion for pushing speed, or just for chundery pavement, softer is the way to go.

 Click here to see the pivot cups we carry.